SparklePigBang/cunt-soul/README.md

 Burning
 -------

 Under certain conditions, the discard pile gets burned.
-In this situdation, whole discard pile is taken out of the game and the player who brought about the burn has another turn.
+In this situation, whole discard pile is taken out of the game and the player who brought about the burn has another turn.

 Changing Field Cards